Kamakakūokalani Undergraduate Program Student Learning Objectives

-- Knowing our genealogical ties to Papahānaumoku, our earth mother, and ko Hawaiʻi paeʻāina as our ancestral homeland.
+- Knowing our genealogical ties to Papahānaumoku, our mother earth, and ko Hawaiʻi paeʻāina as our ancestral homeland.

-- Kanaka Maoli are one Lāhui connected by our one ancestor Hāloa across nā kai ʻewalu.
+- Students can explain that Kanaka Maoli are one Lāhui connected by our ancestors Hāloa and Haumea across nā kai ʻewalu.

-- History, culture and politics in academic and non-academic settings.
+- Students can discuss history, culture and politics in academic and non-academic settings.

-- The interconnectedness of all knowledge, contemporary and ancestral, from a Kanaka Maoli perspective.
+- Students can explain the interconnectedness of all knowledge, contemporary and ancestral, from a Kanaka Maoli perspective.

-- Students can discuss Kanaka Maoli experiences in the context of the world’s indigenous people.
+- Students can discuss, practice, and advance Kanaka Maoli experiences in the context of world indigenous peoples.

 Undergraduate Program Requirements

 Students design their program around a selected area of concentration.
-Third-year fluency in Hawaiian language and a Senior capstone project is required, as well as familiarity with Hawaiian history and literature, culture and creative expression, politics and integral components of governance, resource management and sustainability, and comparative indigenous studies.
-A Native Hawaiian perspective is emphasized in the major.
+Third-year fluency in Hawaiian language and a Senior capstone project are required, as well as familiarity with Hawaiian history and literature, culture and creative expression, politics and integral components of governance, resource management and sustainability, and comparative indigenous studies.

 - HWST 107, 270 and HAW 100, 301, 302, with a GPA of 3.0 or better

 Completion of 120 credit hours, including the General Education Requirements, Hawai‘inuiākea undergraduate school requirements and the following Hawaiian Studies major requirements: